Artic144/Stardew-damage-calculator/README.md

 For fun, I'll take a look at the Steel Smallsword with only 2 rings, no forges or innate enchantments or anything fancy.
 Again it seems like getting as much attack boosting gear as possible with Fighter is the way to go, but there is a little more diversity with ring selection this time around.
 Some decently optimal ring combos here are any combination of Ruby/Iridium , Jade and Aquamarine.
 The reason it's a little different this time is because Ruby and Iridium Rings affect damage less the lower a weapon's base attack is.
 This means that critical focused rings catch up in average damage increase and rival the attack boosting rings!
 The reason Fighter is better than Scout this early on is that it *guarentees* at least +1 bonus damage, which is huge with weapon damages this low.

+In short, the way to make your combat training and progression as smooth as possible goes like this:
+- Equip any damage boosting rings as soon as you get them.
+- Take Fighter at level 5 combat.
+- Try to get to Ruby/Iridium Rings as soon as you get a decent base weapon like the Obsidian Edge.
+- Take Brute at level 10 combat.
+- Pivot to Scout + Desperado with Aquamarine forged weapon and 2 combined Iridium/Ruby Rings.

 Another interesting question to ask is: What type of weapon is the best to use?
 Each have their own ups and downs:
 - Daggers:
 Daggers have an inherent boost to Crit.
 Chance, a very fast rate of attack, and a special attack which can output incredible damage.
 They also have low base damage and a very small hitbox, so you will likely be trading hits with enemies in combat.